Biz-Group/fabric-v1/PRD.md

 The recording modal opens to a single combined step that confirms the contributor's name and surfaces the recording/content notices inline.
 Submitting that step requests the microphone (Voice Record / AI Interview) or opens the file picker (Audio Upload).

 **Abandonment cleanup:**
 If a contributor closes the modal after upload/recording has reached Convex Storage but before they approve speaker labels, the modal calls the `abandonVoiceRecording` mutation.
 The mutation deletes the storage object and the conversation row so we don't retain inputs we never finished analyzing.
-The server gates the cleanup on `status !== "done"` so finalized rows are never affected.
+The server only allows the conversation owner or an org admin to abandon the row, only for `voiceRecord` / `audioUpload` conversations, and gates cleanup on `status !== "done"` so finalized rows are never affected.

 ---